Lazyshot/prometheus-php/README.md

 Before explaining how to use the client it's important to understand what metrics the PHP client supports.

 - *Counter* This metric can only be incremented positevely by 1 or more.
-- *Guage* This metric can be incremented both postively and negatively.
+- *Gauge* This metric can be incremented both postively and negatively.
 This has some drawbacks in limiting the usefullnes of certain querying functions.
 - *Histogram* This metric is a collection of buckets that counts how many data points fell into each bucket and a sum of all the values of those data points.